akka/alpakka/docs/src/main/paradox/google-cloud-bigquery.md

 The payload of the response from these requests is mapped to the models `QueryTableModel` and `Field`.
 The results are mapped partially from the payload received.
 In order to retrieve the full payload from these requests a custom parser has to be implemented.
-In cases or errors, empty responses or api changes a custom parser has to be implemented.
+In case of error, empty response or API changes a custom parser has to be implemented.

 Scala
 : @@snip [snip](/google-cloud-bigquery/src/test/scala/docs/scaladsl/GoogleBigQuerySourceDoc.scala) { #list-tables-and-fields }